-Lecturer: Dr Daniel Foley, daniel.foley@canterbury.ac.nz
+Lecturer: Dr Daniel Foley, BT Room 323, ext 90479, daniel.foley@canterbury.ac.nz

 DIASTEREOSELECTIVE SYNTHESIS

 (8 lectures + 4 tutorials)

 Developing synthetic strategies to enable the efficient construction of complex molecules whilst controlling the configuration of stereogenic centres is a key goal in organic synthesis.
 This part of the course will focus on a variety of synthetic transformations in which the stereochemical outcome of the reaction is controlled.